MicrosoftDocs/visualstudio-docs/docs/ide/not-in-toc/intellicode-faq.md

 ## Q. Are there other features coming to the Visual Studio IntelliCode extension?
 What about editorconfig generation?

-We are actively working on a number of capabilities which we're excited to share publicly as they become available.
-We demonstrated an early internal version of a tool to infer editorconfig settings for code style and formatting in C# at Build 2018; it is not in the experimental extension yet, but we are looking to make it available there soon.
+We're actively working on a number of capabilities that we're excited to share publicly as they become available.
+We demonstrated an early, internal version of a tool that infers editorconfig settings for code style and formatting in C# at Microsoft Build 2018.
+It's not in the experimental extension yet, but we plan to make it available there soon.
 You can sign up for news and updates at [https://aka.ms/intellicode](https://aka.ms/intellicode) to be the first to know when we have new capabilities available.

 ## Q: What makes “AI-assisted IntelliSense” powered by IntelliCode better than regular IntelliSense?